4 Ways I Released Deep Emotional Pain After A Breakup

-1. Be present with your feelings.
+1. I was present with my feelings.

 When you feel an emotion coming on—whether it's worthlessness, resentment, emptiness, shame, or loneliness—feel it completely.
 To feel your emotions means to allow them to arise in the body and notice the sensations that occur.
 Don't manipulate or try to control them.
 Allow yourself to be present and observe them.

-2. Breathe into your heart.I teach breathwork because it's a transformative practice for healing and accessing self-love.
+I teach breathwork because it's a transformative practice for healing and practicing self-love.
 There are a variety of ways to breathe that encourage healing.
 One of the simplest techniques is to lie on the ground and breathe long, slow inhalations and exhalations into the heart.
 Breathing gently through your nose and into your heart can help open the heart chakra, which is often blocked when you're going through emotional pain.
-Breathe this way for 5 to 10 minutes, or longer if you like.
+Breathe this way for 5 to 10 minutes to start, continuing for longer if you like.

 Again, pay attention to any emotions that arise and allow them to surface without judgment.
 You might feel sadness and the need to cry.
 Don't hold anything in.

-3. Scream into a pillow.
+3. I screamed into a pillow.